BeesMax and partners in research

 Meaningful and practical STEM Lesson Plans for schools.
 We have just been given permission by the British Beekeepers Association to use their newly created library of lesson plan material for Key Stages 1 & 2.
 Our aim is to coordinate the delivery of an end-to-end, ready-made process covering the practical experiences of bees and their beehives, the IT data gathering equipment and the GCSE lesson plans to help teach the STEM subjects.

 RHS Wisley is using a BeesMAX hive to enrich the horticultural learning experience of about 16,000 students who visit their site each year.
 From early 2020 we anticipate the web-enabled data gathering equipment will be accessed by schools from all over the UK.
 There will hopefully be similar STEM derived sensory equipment also using our BeesMAX hive for comparative data experiments and learning all about C++ programming within the GCSE curriculum.

 28th June 2019

 BeesMAX is presenting to schools from Kent and Sussex at the Dover Science Discovery Park.
 The conference is being organised by www.stem.org.uk.
 BeesMAX has just become a STEM Ambassador, assisting with teaching these subjects in schools using beehive data from their IT systems placed within the hive.
-STEM are developing other sensory equipment to also use beehive data.
+STEM are developing other sensory equipment that also uses beehive data.